antonmarsden/toodee/README.md

 ## Limitations

-- The underlying slice is fixed in size.
+- The underlying data is fixed in size.
 - The array dimensions are immutable.
 This may change if `transpose()` is ever implemented
-- Views are not nested, i.e., a view created from a view points to the underlying TooDee object.
-This means that a view's `bounds()` are relative to the underlying TooDee array.
+- Views are not nested for the time being, The only impact is that the `bounds()` of a view are not always relative to its parent.

 ## License